 This client questions every move you make on his behalf, essentially because he has researched every issue and concluded that you are “pursuing an interesting but misguided legal theory” or “blindly going—legally speaking—in the wrong direction.”
 The problem?
 All the “directions” or “approaches” he suggests are trivial and irrelevant because the “research” he does is from Ally McBeal, online forums, and the interactive questionnaires you complete on LegalZoom.
 If you have a client who requests that you file a SLAP suit against opposing counsel’s law firm, run away.
 It’s Lay Man, hell bent on yet another mission to take you out of the reality of thinking like a real lawyer.

 In a typical half-hour discussion with Basketcase, the notion of fairness surfaces about three dozen times.
 As in, “but I don’t see how that’s fair.”
-Each time after mentioning “fair,” however, the client collapses into heaving sobs and says she (or, on occasion, “he”) is not sure she “can go on like this.”
+Each time after mentioning “fair,” however, the client collapses into heaving sobs and says they’re not sure they “can go on like this.”
 You explain it all again as best as you can, particularly how things ended up in your office, but after the sixth time you figure the client isn’t going to absorb the fact that, by not paying rent, you probably are going to be evicted.
 Besides having a fresh box of Kleenex in your office—two boxes just in case—make sure you instruct the client not to show up at the office without an appointment.
 Otherwise, Basketcase will be in the law firm’s lobby thirty minutes before you start most workdays.

 4. The Joker